-Ian Smith Director of ESL Program
+Jeff Wexler Director of ESL Program

 SIPPS (Systematic Instruction in Phonological Awareness, Phonics, and Sight Words)

-At the beginning of the 2016-17 school year, Mr. Moore and Ms. Podguski went to a SIPPS conference in Orlando to learn how to effectively implement SIPPS for the Progressive English department.
+At the beginning of the 2016-17 school year, Ms. Podguski went to a SIPPS conference in Orlando to learn how to effectively implement SIPPS for the Progressive English department.
 While the program is primarily used for native speakers of English, we have found tremendous utility in introducing sight words and rudimentary English phonics to ESL learners.
 The program is especially useful for those students with zero to limited experience with English in ramping up their ability to read text.
 SIPPS coupled with our Reading Assistant program promises to put our low ESL Level One students on a more accelerated path toward reaching their goals.